Prof Stuart Campbell - personal details

 The University of Manchester

-Stuart Campbell did his MA in archaeology at his native University of Edinburgh (1984), followed by a PhD at the same university (1992) where he was a post-doctoral research fellow until 1995 when he was appointed to his present position in Near Eastern archaeology in Manchester.
+Stuart Campbell completed an MA in archaeology at University of Edinburgh (1984), followed by a PhD at the same university (1992) where he was a post-doctoral research fellow until 1995 when he was appointed to a position in Near Eastern archaeology in Manchester.

 From1993 he was the ceramicist and, for four seasons, field director of the University of Edinburgh excavations at Jerablus Tahtani in the Tishreen dam area on the Euphrates in Syria, close to the ancient city of Carchemish, working particularly on the Early Bronze material.